 I look at my boys and wonder how they actually grew up without me.
 They claim I didn’t cook or take them to Hawaii at Christmas.
 They say they were latchkey kids.
 Most of the time I can’t even talk to my adult children.

-A few weeks ago, I was visiting one of my sons, Jonathan, and his 3 boys, in Las Vegas.
+I was visiting one of my sons, Jonathan, and his three boys in Las Vegas.
 The weekend assault was over and he was driving me to the airport.
 I was exhausted.